surmwill/recycler_unity/README.md

 - `isVisible:` whether the endcap is visible in the viewport or not.
 - `isInitial:` whether this is the first visible state of the endcap after being fetched from the pool.

-### RecalculateHeight
+### RecalculateDimension
 ```
-protected void RecalculateHeight(float? newHeight, FixEntries? fixEntries)
+protected void RecalculateDimension(float? newHeightOrWidth, FixEntries? fixEntries)
 ```

-Called when the endcap needs to update its height in the recycler.
+Called when the endcap needs to update its height in a vertical recycler or width in a horizontal recycler.

 <ins>Parameters</ins>
-- `newHeight:` the height to set the endcap to, null if it should be auto-calculated.
+- `newHeightOrWidth:` the height/width to set the endcap to.
 - `fixEntries:` if we're updating the size of a visible endcap, then we'll either be pushing other entries or creating extra space for other entries to occupy.
 This defines how and what entries will get moved.
 If we're not updating an endcap in the visible window, this is ignored, and the parameter will be overriden with whatever value only moves other offscreen entries, preserving the view of what's on-screen.

-### AutoRecalculateHeight
+### AutoRecalculateDimension
 ```
-protected void AutoRecalculateHeight(FixEntries? fixEntries)
+protected void AutoRecalculateDimension(FixEntries? fixEntries)
 ```

-Called when the endcap needs to recalculate its auto-sized height.
+Called when the endcap needs to auto-recalculate its height in a vertical recycler or width in a horizontal recycler

 <ins>Parameters</ins>
 - `fixEntries:` if we're updating the size of a visible endcap, then we'll either be pushing other entries or creating extra space for other entries to occupy.